nash403/dotfiles/README.md

 ```

 Definitely go through and check each [setting](./run/.macos) before running, this can change some major things!

-## Customize/extend

-You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.zshrc` automatically.
-This file is in `.gitignore`.

 ## Additional resources & Credits